lthung/inf2303/evaluation.markdown

   appropriate depth.
 Here are some examples of appropriate topics:

-* A paper analysing available free / open source software for libraries and making an argument for or against use of such software over proprietary solutions.
+* A paper analyzing available free / open source software for libraries and making an argument for or against use of such software over proprietary solutions.
 * A paper exploring the history of a particular F/OSS product to